E-ISSN 2536-9520 | ISSN 1110-2047

 Pubmed Style

-Ogunfowora AO, Salami SA, Olumide OM, Olatunji-Bello II, Salahdeen HM.
+Ogunfowora AO, Salami SA, Olumide OM, Olatunji-bello II, Salahdeen HM.
 Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 AJVS.
 2021; 68(1): 22-30. doi:10.5455/ajvs.131039

 Web Style

-Ogunfowora AO, Salami SA, Olumide OM, Olatunji-Bello II, Salahdeen HM.
-Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats. https://www.alexjvs.com/?mno=131039 [Access: December 06, 2023]. doi:10.5455/ajvs.131039
+Ogunfowora AO, Salami SA, Olumide OM, Olatunji-bello II, Salahdeen HM.
+Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats. https://www.alexjvs.com/?mno=131039 [Access: May 04, 2025]. doi:10.5455/ajvs.131039

 AMA (American Medical Association) Style

-Ogunfowora AO, Salami SA, Olumide OM, Olatunji-Bello II, Salahdeen HM.
+Ogunfowora AO, Salami SA, Olumide OM, Olatunji-bello II, Salahdeen HM.
 Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 AJVS.
 2021; 68(1): 22-30. doi:10.5455/ajvs.131039

 Vancouver/ICMJE Style

-Ogunfowora AO, Salami SA, Olumide OM, Olatunji-Bello II, Salahdeen HM.
+Ogunfowora AO, Salami SA, Olumide OM, Olatunji-bello II, Salahdeen HM.
 Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 AJVS.
-(2021), [cited December 06, 2023]; 68(1): 22-30. doi:10.5455/ajvs.131039
+(2021), [cited May 04, 2025]; 68(1): 22-30. doi:10.5455/ajvs.131039

 Harvard Style

 Ogunfowora, A. O., Salami, .
 S. A., Olumide, .
-O. M., Olatunji-Bello, .
+O. M., Olatunji-bello, .
 I. I. & Salahdeen, .
 H. M. (2021) Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 AJVS, 68 (1), 22-30. doi:10.5455/ajvs.131039

 Turabian Style

-Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-Bello, and Hussein M. Salahdeen.
+Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-bello, and Hussein M. Salahdeen.
 2021.
 Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 Alexandria Journal of Veterinary Sciences, 68 (1), 22-30. doi:10.5455/ajvs.131039

 Chicago Style

-Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-Bello, and Hussein M. Salahdeen.
+Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-bello, and Hussein M. Salahdeen.
 "Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats."
 Alexandria Journal of Veterinary Sciences 68 (2021), 22-30. doi:10.5455/ajvs.131039

 MLA (The Modern Language Association) Style

-Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-Bello, and Hussein M. Salahdeen.
+Ogunfowora, Aminat O., Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-bello, and Hussein M. Salahdeen.
 "Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats."
 Alexandria Journal of Veterinary Sciences 68.1 (2021), 22-30.
 Print. doi:10.5455/ajvs.131039

 APA (American Psychological Association) Style

 Ogunfowora, A. O., Salami, .
 S. A., Olumide, .
-O. M., Olatunji-Bello, .
+O. M., Olatunji-bello, .
 I. I. & Salahdeen, .
 H. M. (2021) Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats.
 Alexandria Journal of Veterinary Sciences, 68 (1), 22-30. doi:10.5455/ajvs.131039

 Most Viewed Articles